 We started the process of determining a valid price forecast for S&P Global Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
 To summarize, we found that S&P Global Inc ranked in the 43th percentile in terms of potential gain offered.
-We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
+We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
 As for the metrics that stood out in our discounted cash flow analysis of S&P Global Inc, consider:

 The business' balance sheet reveals debt to be 5% of the company's capital (with equity being the remaining amount).
-Approximately just 15.46% of US stocks with free cash flow have a lower reliance on debt in their capital structure.
+Approximately merely 16.17% of US stocks with free cash flow have a lower reliance on debt in their capital structure.

 Terminal Growth Rate in Free Cash Flow

 TIPT, HMN, SAFT, BRO, and RLI can be thought of as valuation peers to SPGI, in the sense that they are in the Financial Services sector and have a similar price forecast based on DCF valuation.